Microkubes/microkubes-website/docs/Deployments.md

 ## Deploy Microkubes on kubernetes cluster

+Before deploying Microkubes on kubernetes cluster execute the following command to generate keys needed for authorization: `./keys/create.sh`.

 To deploy Microkubes on kubernetes cluster with the release name `<release-name>` within namespace `<namespace-name>`:

 ```console